MahdeenSky/MicroPythonCalculator/Statistics 1 Solver/README.md

 enter value: 3
 To stop entering values at any time, enter 'x'.

-Grouped Data Stats asks for as much data as well: start bound: 0 end bound: 10 - - - keeps looping
+Continuous Grouped Data Stats asks for as much data as well: start bound: 0 end bound: 10 - - - keeps looping
 frequency: 18
 To stop entering values at any time, enter 'x' when it's start bound.

+Discrete Grouped Data Stats asks for as much data too:
+Value: 1
+Frequency: 5 - - - - - keeps looping
+to stop entering values at any time, enter 'x' when it is at Value.

+Histogram height and width finder asks for 6 values:
+- frequency 1, class width 1, frequency 2, class width 2, height 1, width 1.
++ the numbers is given to know that there is a given bar height and width.

 Gives a wide range of output, which include:
 1) sum of values